Live That Adventure Logo

 Getting to the Wooden Post

 Once we left the dense tree cover, we got to a defined trail on the other side.
 From this trail, go right for about 50ft to a junction.
-At this junction, followed the smaller trail to go left, up the hill.
+At this junction, follow the smaller trail to go left, up the hill.
 You should see a pile of rocks, marking the way.
 And if you look carefully up the hill, you should see a wooden post, as seen in the picture below.
-This wooden post can blend in with the surrounding dirt so make sure to keep an eye out for it.
+This wooden post can blend in with the surrounding dirt, so make sure to keep an eye out for it.
 If you find this post, you’re on the right track.

 Along the Ridgeline

 The longer we followed this small trail up the hill, the more it became defined.
 Once we got on top of the ridgeline, it was super easy to follow the trail to Geronimo’s Cave.
 The dirt trail runs along the ridgeline as it curves toward the mountain.
 This part of the trail is easy with a gentle uphill.
 The view was quite beautiful with the ocotillos dotted along the way.
 There weren’t any shades along the trail, but since we went later in the day, it was quite pleasant.
-Make sure you bring sunscreens if you’re attempting this hike.
+Make sure you bring sunscreen if you’re attempting this hike.

 As we mentioned above, even though we could see houses and buildings from the Geronimo’s Cave trail, for some reason, it felt quite remote.
-Maybe it was because we were the only hikers on the trail or the fact that we spotted multiple bones and animal body parts along the way.
+Maybe it was because we were the only hikers on the trail, or the fact that we spotted multiple bones and animal body parts along the way.
 Either way, we didn’t take our time as we usually did and were extra aware as we hiked along.

 Veering to the Right

 From the ridgeline, we could see Geronimo’s Cave in the distance.
 It was quite small from here that we weren’t sure that that was it.
 About 0.8 miles, the trail veered right to head up the hill.
 At this point, the trail got a lot steeper and also rockier.
-After the steep hill, the trail curved around the corner and voila, we saw an opening in the rock.
+After the steep hill, the trail curved around the corner, and voila, we saw an opening in the rock.

 Geronimo’s Cave